 The child’s father and mother were amazed at what was said about him; and Simeon blessed them and said to Mary his mother, ‘Behold, this child is destined for the fall and rise of many in Israel, and to be a sign that will be contradicted (and you yourself a sword will pierce) so that the thoughts of many hearts may be revealed.’
 There was also a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
 She was advanced in years, having lived seven years with her husband after her marriage, and then as a widow until she was eighty-four.
 She never left the temple, but worshiped night and day with fasting and prayer.
 And coming forward at that very time, she gave thanks to God and spoke about the child to all who were awaiting the redemption of Jerusalem.”
 (Lk 2:22–38, NAB)

-What lessons can you learn from Simeon’s prayer: “Now, Master, you may let your servant go in peace, according to your word, for my eyes have seen your salvation …”?
+What insights have you learned from Simeon’s prayer: “Now, Master, you may let your servant go in peace, according to your word, for my eyes have seen your salvation?”

 The wise men

 “After Jesus had been born at Bethlehem in Judaea during the reign of King Herod, suddenly some wise men came to Jerusalem from the east asking, ‘Where is the infant king of the Jews?
 We saw his star as it rose and have come to do him homage.’
 When King Herod heard this he was perturbed, and so was the whole of Jerusalem.
 He called together all the chief priests and the scribes of the people, and enquired of them where the Christ was to be born.
 They told him, ‘At Bethlehem in Judaea, for this is what the prophet wrote: